nikantonelli/LeanKitUtils/README.md

 ### Changes

+Entries in the Changes sheets are instructions to the importer on what to do.

 The columns in the Changes sheet need to be listed in the first row and are: "Group", "Item Row", "Action", "Field", "Value".

 The Changes sheet can contain either 'Create' rows or 'Modify' rows.